abadithela/abadithela.github.io/index.md

-I am a fifth-year PhD student in Control and Dynamical Systems at California Institute of Technology.
+I am a final year PhD student in Control and Dynamical Systems at California Institute of Technology.
 I am advised by Professor [Richard M. Murray](https://murray.cds.caltech.edu/Main_Page).
 My research interests are in formal methods, robotics, verification and validation, and testing of autonomous cyber-physical systems.

 My PhD research is on using formal methods for Test and Evaluation (T&E), and Verification and Validation (V&V) of autonomous systems.
 In particular, my dissertation research is focused on:
 1) Reactive test synthesis from temporal logic specifications, and